kevindewalt/oldkevindewalt.github.io/_drafts/qualify.markdown

 ---
 layout: post
 title: "How to scale concierge onboarding by identifying your most qualified prospects"
-post_image: IMAGE.jpg
+post_image: babies.jpg
 keywords: ""
 author: "Chiara Cokieng"
 comments: true
-photo_credit: <a href="LINK">WHO THE HELL</a>
+photo_credit: <a href="https://www.flickr.com/photos/scholesyfynn/">Nur Alia Mazalan</a>
 ---
-You know there are [huge benefits](http://customer.io/blog/Concierge-onboarding-doubled-conversions.html) to doing concierge onboarding.
+SaaS founders are discovering [huge benefits](http://customer.io/blog/Concierge-onboarding-doubled-conversions.html) to doing concierge onboarding.

 Aside from gaining [customer development](http://blog.sohelpful.io/2015/02/07/concierge-onboarding-is-continuous-customer-development/) insights, which lead to more effective marketing campaigns and a better product… It can almost guarantee an increased conversion rate and consequently, MRR.

-You're almost sure to get a paying customer for life.
+You're almost sure to get a paying customer.

 Stop and think about that.